Picky Eater Nutrition: A Food-First, Gut & Nervous System Approach

 Progress with complex picky eaters is often gradual, but small wins really do add up over time.
 A calm mealtime, a tiny addition of a nutrient-rich food, or a small reduction in ultra-processed foods is meaningful progress.

-Tip: Try one small change this week, like a splash of nettle tea with honey, a sprinkle of moringa in their pancakes or nut-butter sandwich, a drizzle of olive oil or coconut oil, or cutting back on a highly desired ultra-processed snack, and observe how your child responds.
+Tip: Try making one small change this week, such as a splash of chamomile tea with honey, a sprinkle of Ceylon cinnamon or moringa on pancakes or nut-butter toast, a drizzle of olive oil or coconut oil, or swapping a highly desired ultra-processed snack for a “cleaner” version.
+Observe how your child responds.
 Small, consistent steps lead to lasting improvements.

 If your child’s diet is extremely limited, or you notice fatigue, slow growth, or frequent illness, partnering with a professional who understands picky eating, gut health, and nutrition can be really helpful.
-Do not hesitate to reach out to me or another professional for support.
+Do not hesitate to reach out to me, another holistic nutrition professional, a functional medicine provider, or your trusted healthcare provider(s) for support.